 Anna Karenina Syndrome: Victims of Love

-Today we will discuss the dangers of that level of passion, which may leave us more hurt than benefited, and explain why obsessive relationships can be very harmful to our health.
+Rather, we’re talking about the obsession, passion, and emotional attachment we can experience when in love, which can lead us to go beyond our limits.
+In this article, we’ll discuss the dangers of that level of passion, which may leave you more hurt than helped.
+We’ll also explain why Anna Karenina syndrome can be very harmful to your health.

 1. Anna Karenina Syndrome: passionate love and its dangers